datreeio/node-datreeio/README.md

 The package is based on NPMs' [onload-script](https://docs.npmjs.com/misc/config#onload-script) in order to provide you continues insight with zero effort (there is no need to actively call the package).

-:exclamation: DON'T SUPPORT WIMDOWS OS :exclamation:
+:exclamation: WINDOWS OS IS NOT SUPPORTED :exclamation:

 ## Table Of Contents:
 * [Installation](https://github.com/datreeio/node-datreeio#installation)